 Housed in a 44mm Ceratanium case – the brand’s high-tech titanium and ceramic compound, combining the advantages of ceramic (scratch-resistant) and titanium (lightweight) – this development is based on a patented SPRIN-g PROTECT system that shields the movement from impacts.
 If this is not the first example of a spring-mounted movement, the performances communicated by IWC and verified by the Cavendish Laboratory and the University of Cambridge are truly impressive, with a shock resistance in excess of 30,000G!
 The watch crystal is secured against displacement by drop in air pressure.

 The system is used to suspend the movement inside the case, held by a mathematically calculated BMG (bulk metallic glass) spring.
 With its amorphous microstructure, BMG is significantly more elastic than conventional metals.
 The automatic movement is connected to the crown by a clutch-based flexible coupling.
-The Calibre 32111 is a lightweight version of the in-house 32000 series, featuring an aluminium base plate.
+The Calibre 32111 is a lightweight version of the 32000 series, featuring an aluminium base plate.
 Displaying the hours, minutes and seconds, it runs at 4Hz and boasts 120-hours of power reserve.

 Voir cette publication sur Instagram